Skip to content

 • Cloud-ready

-It is important to remember all nf-core workflows are open-source and community driven.
+It is important to remember all nf-core pipelines are open-source and community driven.
 Most pipelines are under active community development and are regularly updated with fixes and other improvements.
 Even though the pipelines and tools undergo repeated community review and testing, it is always important to double-check your results.

 1.1.1.1 The nf-core community